History of the Jews and Judaism in the Land of Israel: Late Roman period (70–324)

 After suppressing the Bar Kochba revolt, the Romans permitted a hereditary rabbinical patriarch from the House of Hillel to represent the Jews in dealings with the Romans.
 The most famous of these was Judah the Prince.
 Jewish seminaries continued to produce scholars, of whom the most astute became members of the Sanhedrin.
 The main Jewish population center was now the Galilee, and there were also significant Jewish communities in Beit She'an, Caesarea, the Golan Heights, and along the edges of Judea.
 In this era, according to a popular theory, the Council of Jamnia developed the Jewish Bible canon which decided which books of the Hebrew Bible were to be included, the Jewish apocrypha being left out.
 It was also the time when the tannaim and amoraim were active in debating and recording the Jewish Oral Law.
 Their discussions and religious instructions were compiled in the form of the Mishnah by Judah the Prince around 200 CE.
 Various other compilations, including the Beraita and Tosefta, also come from this period.
 These texts were the foundation of the Jerusalem Talmud, which was redacted in around 400 CE, probably in Tiberias.

 During the Crisis of the Third Century, economic disruption and high taxation due to civil wars in the Roman Empire caused many Jews to migrate from the Land of Israel to Babylon under the more tolerant Persian Sassanid Empire, where an autonomous Jewish community existed in the area of Babylon.
 They were lured by the promise of economic prosperity and the ability to lead a full Jewish life there.
 During this time, the Land of Israel and Babylon were both great centers of Jewish scholarship.
 However, sages in the Land of Israel came to fear that the centrality of the land to Judaism would be lost.
 Many refused to consider Babylonian scholars their equals and would not ordain Babylonian students in their academies, fearing they would return to Babylon as rabbis.
 The large scale of Jewish emigration to Babylon adversely affected the academies of the Land of Israel, and by the end of the 3rd century they were increasingly reliant on donations from Babylon.

+There was a notable rivalry between Palestinian and Babylonian academies.
+The former thought that leaving the land in peaceful times was tantamount to idolatry and many would not ordain Babylonian students for fear they would then return to their Babylonian homeland, while Babylonian scholars thought that Palestinian rabbis were descendants of the 'inferior stock' putatively returning with Ezra after the Babylonian exile.